J0hn1975/Milestone-Project-One-Reef/README.md

 ## Project Goals
 ---
 The primary business goals of this site are:
-> * To promote the island of Santorini
+> * To promote the bands music and merchandise
-> * Increase the number of vistors to the island
+> * Increase the overall fan base
-> * Provide inspiration for Santorini as a holiday destination
+> * Sell tickets for upcoming tour dates

 The primary cusomter goals of this site are:
-> * Learn more about the island before visting
+> * To learn more about the band.
-> * Contact the site owner with any additional questions or queries
+> * Find out when the band are on tour and book tickets.
-> * Be inspired to choose Santorini as a viable holiday destination
+> * Purchase music and merchandise.

 ## Scope
 ## User Stories